Sugar and Spice

 “H.. how many dolls do you have in your collection?”
 She asked, voice now quivering.
 She had to stay calm.
 Levi would get here.
 She knew he would.
 “Will I get to see them?”

 “You’ve already seen Soo-Jin,” Geon Woo continued with his head down, beginning to cut away at the petticoat now.
-Teasing himself, he cut slowly from the left side to the center of her waist leaving her pubic area fully exposed.
+Teasing himself, he cut slowly from the left side to the center of her waist, fully exposing her pubic area.
 Madeline’s fear was realized at that time.
-The band-aid which held the tracker was nowhere to be seen.
-She heard Geon Woo groan as he took some time staring at her womanhood, his heavy breathing making her ill.
+The band-aid which held the tracker was gone.
+She heard Geon Woo groan as he took some time staring at the pink of her womanhood, his heavy breathing making her ill.

 “She turned into such a pretty shade of blue.
 I wonder what shade of blue you’ll become?” he mumbled, eyes not leaving the curl of auburn between her thighs.